 Hispanic and Latino History & Culture in Orlando

 Orlando’s Hispanic and Latino communities hail from a richly diverse mix of countries and cultures.
-A majority claim Puerto Rican heritage, owing both to ease of travel between Orlando and the U.S. territory and, more recently, the widespread devastation Puerto Rico suffered during Hurricane Maria in 2017.
+A majority claim Puerto Rican heritage, owing both to ease of travel between Orlando and the U.S. territory.

-All told, residents of Puerto Rican descent account for nearly 15% of Orange County’s population, followed by locals who claim Mexican (3.2%) and Cuban (2.9%) heritage, with just about every other Hispanic and Latino nation also being represented.
+All told, residents of Puerto Rican, Mexican and Cuban descent account for most of our Hispanic and Latino population, with just about every other Hispanic and Latino nation also being represented.
 These communities are integral to Central Florida’s economic, social and political wellbeing, taking cues from their ancestors’ traditions while helping to shape the region’s future.

 Cultural venues throughout the area pay homage to Hispanic and Latino heritage, beginning with the Orlando Museum of Art near downtown Orlando.
 There, the Art of the Ancient Americans Collection boasts over 900 works of art from more than 35 ancient cultures, including the Inca of Peru and Aztecs of central Mexico.
 You’ll also find the most comprehensive collection of Mexican Chupícuaro figurines in the southeastern U.S., with 160 different examples waiting to wow you.

-North of downtown Orlando in Winter Park, Casa Feliz (“Happy House” in English) is an Andalusian-style masonry farmhouse built on the shores of Lake Osceola during the Great Depression, and since moved to its current location on Park Avenue.
-A must-visit for anyone with an interest in Spanish architecture, it’s available for private tours for groups of up to six people, but appointments must be made in advance.
+North of downtown Orlando in Winter Park, Casa Feliz (“Happy House” in English) is an Andalusian-style masonry farmhouse built on the shores of Lake Osceola during the Great Depression and since moved to its current location on Park Avenue.
+A must-visit for anyone with an interest in Spanish architecture, it offers docent-led tours of the home and grounds on Tuesdays and Thursdays.

-More than being one of the year’s hottest dance parties, this multiday event also features pool parties, workshops, shows, concerts, shopping, socializing — and even more pool parties!
-Learn more.
+More than being one of the year’s hottest dance parties, this multi-day event also features pool parties, workshops, shows, concerts, shopping, socializing — and even more pool parties.

 This month-long celebration is officially recognized by both the City of Orlando and Orange County governments, which host special events such as receptions, art exhibitions, the Orange County Mayor’s Cup Soccer Tournament, and other reasons to visit.